 Find a sponsor for your podcast

-If you have a lot of listeners or your show is about a niche topic, you could look for a sponsor for your podcast.
-To do so, you should Identify a few brands that may be of interest to your audience based on the theme of your show.
+To do so, you should identify a few brands that may be interesting to your audience based on the theme of your show.

 If you have a particular affinity for a brand, you might consider approaching it directly for brand content.
 Explain your project and highlight your skills.